PHPCSStandards/composer-installer/CONTRIBUTING.md

 5. Use GitHub "Draft a new release" functionality to draft a new release (this also creates a tag).

-6. Close the milestone for the version that was just released
+6. Close the milestone for the version that was just released.

 ## Code of conduct